Zhang Huan’s Ash Buddhas

 The Sydney Buddha

 In 2015, Zhang created the Sydney Buddha, one headless metal statue, and another one made from over 20 tons of incense ash, crumbling gradually.
-It was named Sydney Buddha for the purpose of its presentation in Australia.
+It was named Sydney Buddha for its presentation in Australia.
 Initially, it was known as Taiwan Buddha.
 The Sydney Buddha is a meditation on the briefness of life and the various cycles that facilitate the renewal and destruction of life.
 This piece is made using two parts: the main sculpture made of aluminum and incense-ash casting as the interior.
 These pieces are placed facing each other, and as time elapses, one of them depreciates.

 The Berlin Buddha